ZzzzRyan/Scene-Diffuser/README.md

 ## Data & Checkpoints

+> If you only want to reproduce "Task 4: Path Planning in 3D Scenes", you can directly refer to the [Path Planning Tutorial](./tutorial_path_planning_cn.md) for data preparation and running instructions.

 ### 1. Data

 You can use our [pre-processed data](https://drive.google.com/drive/folders/1CKJER3CnVh0o8cwlN8a2c0kQ6HTEqvqj?usp=sharing) or process the data by yourself following the [instructions](./preprocessing/README.md).

+Even when using pre-processed data, there are still some additional officially released data assets that need to be downloaded.
+For details, please refer to the [instructions](./preprocessing/README.md).

 Place data assets under `data/` at the repository root.
 The default layout is: